alo7/ALO7ProgressiveMigrationManager/README.md

 AXTProgressiveMigrationManager starts with finding the corresponding ManagedObjdectModel of the source database file, and searches for consecutive ManagedObjdectModels until the target ManagedObjdectModel is reached.
 For every two consecutive ManagedObjdectModel, AXTProgressiveMigrationManager checks if a corresponding Mapping Model exists.
 If exists, a step of heavyweight migration is performed; otherwise a step of lightweight migration is performed.
 The procedure reaches to an end when the database file is compatible with the target ManagedObjdectModel.
 ##How To Use
+###Installation
+Just drag-and-drop into your project.
+Or if you prefer to using Cocopods:

+    pod 'AXTProgressiveMigrationManager', '~> 1.0.0'
 ###API
 ```
 NSError *error;